 A spokesperson for the University told Cherwell: “The University works in partnership with colleges to ensure a consistently high quality of academic experience for students.

-There is some evidence that the financial woes of poorer colleges can push officials to desperate measures.
-In 2002, Pembroke College apparently offered to create an extra place for a student on its law course in return for a £300,000 donation.
+The financial woes of poorer colleges can push some officials to desperate measures.
+In 2002, Pembroke College reportedly offered to create an extra place for a student on its law course in return for a £300,000 donation.

 In a covertly taped interview recorded by a reporter for The Sunday Times, the Reverend John Platt, a senior fellow at Pembroke, admitted that the college had struck similar deals in the past because it was “poor as shit”.